purveshmakode24/codesnipp/README.md

-# source-code-requirements
+# Snippets
 - Here is the source code that could go in your important project document.
-- This code helps you in faster and easier development.
+- Fast and Easier way to beautify your stuffs and make things user-friendly.
+- Refer ReadMe from various snippet folders as per your requirements.